samson84/view-lib-comparison/client-svelte/README.md

 ### Typescript

 - Typescript support has [limitations](https://svelte.dev/docs/typescript#limitations)

 - With typescript it is easier to learn a new framework.
 It notifies you in advance a lot of syntax error.

+- It is easy and very descriptive to add types to the custom events.

 ### Debugging, editing